capitano-futuro/hello-world/README.md

 I will let needmoney90 (Monero moderator), anonimal (Monero developer) and dsc (Monero developer) introduce me:
 Yes, Monero community is full of lovely, lovely people.
-[not that I care, but I wd erase the last phrase.
-Everybody is nowadays a neo-nazi.
-Today we have WSB - wallstreetbets smeared as far right-wing antisemites by the establishment.]

-Why are you doing this? [you could split those 2 questions, to bring more order in]
+Why are you doing this?

 I have been logging Monero transactions for over a year now.
-Main reason why I decided to go public are blatant, lies that there is nothing to worry about Ciphertrace and that Monero is private.
+Main reason why I decided to go public are blatant lies, that there is nothing to worry about Ciphertrace and that Monero is private.
 If you are prepared to sit though an 8 hour lecture on how broken Monero is, you will see that even they admit it.
 However that's obviously a small percentage of people they sell Monero to.

 Didn't Monero academics make a video series saying "Monero doesn't work, sorry, lol"?

 Yes.
 Most likely they had to because they feared legal repercussions.
 In any case, if you are prepared to sit through an 8 hour lecture (who isn't, right?) - it is here.
-[This is a small contradiction and cd diminish credibility, cause above you are talking about 8 hours, now it's 5]
+[This is a small contradiction and could diminish credibility, cause above you are talking about 8 hours, now it's 5]

-Why does Monero insist that Ciphertrace has no way of tracking it when in fact such problems were reported and remain unfixed since 2016?
+Why does Monero insist that Ciphertrace has no way of tracking it, when in fact such problems were reported and remain unfixed since 2016?

 For the same reason why asbestos companies insisted, that asbestos is safe.
 The same reason big tobacco pumped billions into cool advertising.
 There is a lot of money to be made and the top echelons of Monero community stand to make this money.
 At the end of the day, just like big tobacco, they don't give a damn about the fate of end users.
 And that compromised privacy, makes you a target by big governments and the establishment.

-I heard that DOJ/IRS/CIA [every abbreviation could get a LINK forwarding to an explanation, like https://www.justice.gov/] is offering a reward.
+I heard that DOJ/IRS/CIA [every abbreviation could get a LINK forwarding to an explanation, like https://www.justice.gov/ https://www.irs.gov/ https://www.cia.gov/redirects/ciaredirect.html - probably not necessary for CIA] is offering a reward.
 Is the past data on Monero users or the tracking code for sale?

 Yes, over a year worth of logs and the source code is available for sale.
 If you have experience in government procurement and want to team up, please contact me on contact@monero-badcaca.net.

 Is Monero community a cult?

 I tend to dislike the word "cult".
-It implies a religious organisation, whereas MLM's (Multi-level Marketing) and fringe political groups use the same methods of manipluation.
+It implies a religious organisation, whereas MLM's (Multi-level Marketing) [- you could also work with a link again https://www.investopedia.com/terms/m/multi-level-marketing.asp] and fringe political groups use the same methods of manipluation.

-With regards to Monero it is impossible to say if people that wish "my mother was our lord's groupie" or crowning themselves as "easily the most prestigious coin" are genuine.
+With regards to Monero it is impossible to say if people that wish "my mother was our lord's groupie" [when I click this link it forwards me to reddit.
+Couldn't find the direct insult instantely - maybe it is better to make a screenshot like you did above regarding your 1.FAQ who you are + link] or crowning themselves as "easily the most prestigious coin" are genuine.
 Or are they just stroking egos in hopes of moving up the community ladder?
 However, Monero community has a lot of cult-like characteristics.
 This includes a bottom caste of people, that sacrifice their time and money for "magical crypto friendship" (Riccardo Spagni is pretty much mocking them with his podcast series).
 And of course insider doctrine - Do you want to hear about Monero's Lord and saviour of NASA, Howard Chu?

 I'm a Monero community member and this website makes me angry.

 Do you think Vincent Rijmen exploded with anger when AES was broken?
 No, he congratulated the authors.
 You have to ask yourself a question.
 Are you here because you care about privacy coin ecosystem?
 Or are you here to sell your bag of Monero to a greater fool, no matter the consequences?
 If you truly care about the whole ecosystem, you should ask yourself, why are Monero developers unwilling or unable to fix 4-year-old problems?
 And if those problems persist, maybe then it is time for Monero to go the way of Old Yeller.

 Of course this doesn't explain why you are probably venting your anger on Reddit / Twitter or else.
 Do you feel personally attacked?
-Even though I don't know you or even your name.
+Even though I don't know you, not even your name.
 So why do you feel that anger?
 The primary objective of a cult is to replace individual identity with a collective one.
 You will feel that every attack on the cult is an attack on you, and that the cult exploiting your time and money is for the greater good.
 Well done.
 You are a "magical crypto friend" now.
 Now go and buy Riccardo another $750,000 watch, while he makes another shitcoin for manipulated cultists like you. [sucker wd be the angry-hissy tone. you were refering to ;)]

 What Monero tracking methods Ciphertrace is likely using?